OPENPAD-AI/openpadprotocol-verifiernode/README_Node_Operator.md

 # Project Documentation

-This README provides instructions on how to set up and run Openpad Node as a Node Operator
+This README provides instructions on how to set up and run Openpad Node as a Node Operator License Key Holder run a Node to become a Node Operator and other user can delegate NFT Key to that Node Document Structure:

-Document Structure:
 - [Hardware Requirement](#hardware-requirements)
 - [Software Installation](#setup-nodejs)